okteto/samples/vscode/README.md

     Namespace: pchico83
     Name:      vote
     Forward:   8080 -> 8080
-               22000 -> 22000
+               22000 -> 22001

 INFO[0000] bash exists at /bin/bash
 INFO[0000] ssh server started
 ```

 The `okteto up` command will automatically start your Okteto Environment.
 It will also start a file synchronization service to keep your changes up to date between your local filesystem and your Okteto Environment.
-Last but  not least, it will inject an SSH server listening on port 22000 into the development environment, and adds an entry to your `~/.ssh/config` file.
+Last but  not least, it will inject an SSH server listening on port 22000 into the development environment, and add an entry to your `~/.ssh/config` file.
 This will enable the integration between the development environment in Kubernetes and the VS Code Remote SSH Development extension.

 We're ready to start developing on our remote environment.
 Open VS Code, and run `Remote-SSH: Connect to Host...` from the Command Palette (F1) and select the `vote.okteto` entry.